kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 * Multiple in-flight retries are allowed.

 ## Retry_job behavior
 * Blocking and single submit to HTCondor.
-It should be fine
+It should be fine as it returns relatively quickly

 ## Retry_jobs behavior
-* Submitting multiple jobs uses the `run_job` endpoint, and is blocking (NOT OK!)
+* Submitting multiple jobs uses the `run_job` endpoint, and is blocking.
+This can cause issues if the network drops, and makes the narrative not aware of the state of the retry.
+Submitting 100 jobs currently takes 12 seconds, and that is a lot of time for things to go wrong.

 ### Desired Behavior
-* Prevent multiple in-flight retries to prevent the user from wasting their own resources (and the queues resources)
+* Prevent multiple in-flight retries of the same original job to prevent the user from wasting their own resources (and the queues resources)
 * Add retry_count to retried jobs as well to aid in more book-keeping in a new field called `retry_number`
 * Non blocking job submission for submitting multiple jobs, possibly via using `run_job_batch` (requires refactor of run_job_batch)
 * One single submission to HTCondor instead of multiple job submissions
-* Ability to gracefully handle jobs with children
-* Ability to handle database consistentcy during retry failure
+* Ability to handle database consistency during retry failure. (see thread https://github.com/kbase/execution_engine2/pull/383#discussion_r638341940)
+* Add failure conditions in the run() method and see if any of those should be checked prior to starting jobs
+* Prevent retry if resolving `retry_parent` results in two or more of the same job_ids in a retry_jobs request (see thread https://github.com/kbase/execution_engine2/pull/383#discussion_r640907736)

 ### Questions